 Lilian Harry’s novels will bring a lump to your throat, a smile to your lips and a tug of nostalgia to your heart.
 Her bestselling Burracombe series is set in a village in post-war Devon and embraces all the dramas of village life.

-Lilian Harry grew up close to Portsmouth Harbour, where her earliest memories are of nights spent in an air raid shelter listening to the drone of enemy aircraft and the thunder of exploding bombs.
-She now lives on the edge of Dartmoor where she has two miniature schnauzers to love and laugh at.
+Lilian grew up close to Portsmouth Harbour, where her earliest memories are of nights spent in air raid shelters listening to the drone of enemy aircraft and the thunder of exploding bombs.
+She now lives on the edge of Dartmoor.